Abraham Nemeth: Importance to mathematics and blindness

 As the coursework became more advanced, he found that he needed a braille code that would more effectively handle the kinds of math and science material he was tackling.
 Ultimately, he developed the Nemeth Braille Code for Mathematics and Science Notation, which was published in 1952.
 The Nemeth Code has gone through 4 revisions since its initial development, and continues to be widely used today.

 Nemeth is also responsible for the rules of MathSpeak, a system for orally communicating mathematical text.
 In the course of his studies, Nemeth found that he needed to make use of sighted readers to read otherwise inaccessible math texts and other materials.
 Likewise, he needed a method for dictating his math work and other materials for transcription into print.
 The conventions Nemeth developed for efficiently reading mathematical text out loud have evolved into MathSpeak.

 Nemeth was instrumental in the development of Unified English Braille (UEB) from 1991 to at least 2001, though he eventually parted ways with others developing that code, and instead worked on a parallel effort called the Universal Braille System (sometimes abbreviated as NUBS with his name appended to the front).
 As of 2012, UEB was officially adopted by BANA as the standard for literary braille, but Nemeth Code was also fully retained as an optional official coding system.
 Work on NUBS may continue, or it might be merged into a future rules-update to the official Nemeth Code (the most recent official rules-update to Nemeth Code was in 2013).

 Post-retirement

 Nemeth was still working on the Nemeth code when he died.
 Nemeth had been active in the Jewish community since childhood, and since his retirement from academic mathematics he had been transcribing Hebrew prayer books into Braille.

 Nemeth was an active member of the National Federation of the Blind.
 He has written several short stories and made speeches for the NFB about his life as a blind mathematician.
-On February 11, 2006, Nemeth suffered a massive heart attack, but recovered and was well enough to attend the July 2006 NFB convention and accept the 2006 Louis Braille award which the organization gave him.
+On February 11, 2006, Nemeth had a bad heart attack, but recovered and was well enough to attend the July 2006 NFB convention and accept the 2006 Louis Braille award which the organization gave him.
 On July 9, 2009, he was honored by the NFB as a co-recipient of the Dr. Jacob Bolotin award.